openchain/docs/docs/source/general/nginx-deployment.rst

 .. _nginx-deployment:

-Deploying Nginx in a production environment
+Deploying Openchain in a production environment
 ===========================================

 In production, it is recommended to proxy the Openchain server behind a reverse proxy server such as Nginx.
 This architecture enables a number of possibilities: